ethereum/populus/docs/quickstart.rst

     Verified contract bytecode @ 0xc305c901078781c232a2a521c2af7980f8385ee9
     Deployment Successful.

 Nice.
-Of course, since this is a the ad-hoc "tester" chain, it quits immediately, and nothing is really saved.
+Of course, since this is an ad-hoc "tester" chain, it quits immediately, and nothing is really saved.
 But the deployment works and should work on a permanent blockchain, like the mainnet or testnet.

 Again, outside the project directory use: